 Notes on Lao Cai

 Even without the quest, I wanted to visit Lao Cai.
-I’m intrigued by border cities, and I was also interested in its history in relation to the Yunnan railway from Kunming to Haiphong.
+I’m intrigued by border cities, and I was also interested in their history in relation to the Yunnan railway from Kunming to Haiphong.

 This has happened to me before in Phu Yen province, where a peninsula was missing on the map.
 The satellite image at least shows the reality.